coreos/coreos-assembler/docs/gangplank/usage.md

 ## Execution Choices

-Gangplank has three execution modes each targeted at a different use-case.
+Gangplank has three execution modes, each targeted at a different use-case.

 ### OpenShift BuildConfig